mactul/powermake/README.md

 All fields have the same name in the `powermake_config.json` and in the `powermake.Config` object, so we have grouped them below.

+#### nb_jobs

+This number determinate on how many threads the compilation should be parallelized.
+If non-set or set to zero, this number is choose according to the number of CPU cores you have.

+Set this to 1 to disable multithreading.

+This can be overwritten by the command-line.

 #### host_operating_system

 A string representing the name of your operating system.
 For the moment it doesn't serve any purpose, but you can access it if needed.